 On the Wrists

 The inner wrist is another common location to apply roll-on essential oils, and the reason for that is because the wrist is another pulse point.
 Your radial artery runs along the inside of your wrist, which makes it easy for your body to absorb essential oils into the bloodstream.

-When using roll-on essential oils, you can apply your oil to more than just the four areas we discussed above.
+When using roll-on essential oils, you can apply your oil to more than the four areas discussed above.
 Here are some other common areas to apply your roll-ons:

 When applying essential oils directly to the skin, it is important to make sure that you always properly dilute your oil with a carrier oil.
 Not only will a carrier oil help the essential oils absorb into your skin, but it can also help prevent irritations that may occur due to the potency of essential oils.
 Dilution rates can vary by age, personal sensitivity, and the type of oil you are using.
 Use this dilution chart to find the right dilution rate for you.
 It is also good to perform a patch test before applying more essential oils.
 Simply apply the roll-on in a small area of skin; if you experience any sort of irritation, you may want to avoid using that particular oil or blend.

 Guerra, Julia.
 “Putting Essential Oils On Your Feet Is The Secret To Getting Them To Work Better.”
 Elite Daily.
 31 January 2018. https://www.elitedaily.com/p/putting-essential-oils-on-your-feet-is-the-secret-to-getting-them-to-work-better-8077521

 “How Essential Oils Work.”
 21 Drops. https://www.21drops.com/pages/how-essential-oils-work